Skip to main content

 LDAP

 To use Active Directory as a UNIX LDAP server, you must populate the necessary UNIX attributes on users and groups you intend to use for UNIX identities.
-Cloud Volumes Service uses a default LDAP schema template that queries attributes based on RFC-2307-bis.
+Google Cloud NetApp Volumes uses a default LDAP schema template that queries attributes based on RFC-2307-bis.
 As a result, the following table shows the bare minimum necessary Active Directory attributes to populate for users and groups and what each attribute is used for.

 For more information about setting LDAP attributes in Active Directory, see Managing dual-protocol access.